 Financial Planning Challenge

-After the first phase is judged and awarded, the top eight teams will advance to the next phases of the competition, held at FPA Annual Conference in Minneapolis.
+Congratulations to the top eight teams advancing to the next phases of the competition in Minneapolis:

 FPA’s Knowledge Circles are communities designed to allow members to connect on a deeper level.
 Whether you’re seeking more in-depth knowledge in a specific area of financial planning, focusing on specific client groups, or serving as a planner from a diverse background, FPA’s Knowledge Circles facilitate community and peer-to-peer learning.
 Each Knowledge Circle is led by volunteer hosts who are passionate experts in their area and wonderful resources for our members.

 Join us onsite at the FPA Annual Conference to connect with your community through sessions and receptions, where you can meet like-minded members.
 Knowledge Circles gathering at FPA Annual Conference include:

 - Investment Planning